requiemformemories/jenson-head-replacer/README.md

 ## Notes

 - This application requires camera permission to function
-- HTTPS or localhost environment recommended
 - Face detection performance depends on device performance
 - Recommended to use newer computers for better performance

-## Troubleshooting

-**Issue: Camera won't open**
-- Confirm browser has granted camera permission
-- Ensure using HTTPS or localhost
-- Check if another application is using the camera

-**Issue: Model loading failed**
-- Confirm internet connection is stable (model loads from CDN)
-- Try refreshing the page

-**Issue: Poor detection performance**
-- Ensure adequate lighting
-- Lower video resolution
-- Try using a newer device

 ## License